Mouse handling: Research papers

 What information does the table contain?

-In the table, we summarise 22 published papers, including the original research that provides evidence for improved animal welfare and scientific outcomes with the tunnel handling and cupping methods, as well as research aimed at validating or investigating these techniques.
+We summarise published papers, including the original research, that provide evidence for improved animal welfare and scientific outcomes with the tunnel handling and cupping methods, as well as research aimed at validating or investigating these techniques.

 In each case, we note: